Organisation for Economic Co-operation and Development

 Domestic material consumption (DMC) refers to the amount of materials directly used in an economy, which refers to the apparent consumption of materials.
 DMC is computed as DEU minus exports plus imports.

 Direct material input (DMI) is computed as DEU plus imports.

 The material groups are:

 Food: food crops (e.g. cereals, roots, sugar and oil bearing crops, fruits, vegetables), fodder crops (including grazing), wild animals (essentially marine catches), small amounts of non-edible biomass (e.g. fibres, rubber), and related products including livestock.

 Wood: harvested wood and traded products essentially made of wood (paper, furniture, etc.).

 Construction minerals: non-metallic construction minerals whether primary or processed.
 They comprise marble, granite, sandstone, porphyry, basalt, other ornamental or building stone (excluding slate); chalk and dolomite; sand and gravel; clays and kaolin; limestone and gypsum.

 Industrial minerals: non-metallic industrial minerals whether primary or processed (e.g. salts, arsenic, potash, phosphate rocks, sulphates, asbestos).

 Metals: metal ores, metals and products mainly made of metals.

-Fossil fuel: coal, crude oil, natural gas a,d peat, as well as manufactured products predominantly made of fossil fuels (e.g. plastics, synthetic rubber).
+Fossil energy materials/carriers: coal, crude oil, natural gas and peat, as well as manufactured products predominantly made of fossil fuels (e.g. plastics, synthetic rubber).